LOKE/orm/doc/Section 4 -- Repository.md

 # Repository

-All query methods defined on repositories return a `Promise`, using native promises if available, and otherwise falling back to using the [`es6-promise`](https://www.npmjs.com/package/es6-promise) library on NPM.
-If you want it to use a different promise implementation use the `require('loke-mysql-orm').setPromiseConstructor(Promise)` method.
+All query methods defined on repositories return a `Promise`.

 ## find